 A lot of people find the whole idea of Decanting Port nerve-racking.
 Fortunately, it is a lot easier than you might imagine.

-Firstly, not all Port needs decanting.
-Most styles of Port do not need decanting because they have had the sediment removed before bottling.
-These Ports need simply to be opened and enjoyed.
 Vintage Ports mature in the bottle and so are bottled unfiltered.
-Over time as Vintage Port ages, the natural sediment in the wine will settle in the bottle.
-This therefore means that Vintage Ports needs to be decanted prior to serving to remove this natural deposit.
+Over time as vintage port ages, the natural sediment in the wine will settle in the bottle.
+This therefore means that vintage port needs to be decanted prior to serving to remove this natural deposit.

-As a rule of thumb if a Port has a cork stopper it will not need decanting (and should be stored upright).
-If it has a driven cork (a cork that needs removing with a corkscrew) then it is pretty likely it will need decanting.
+As a rule of thumb if a port has a cork stopper it will not need decanting (and should be stored upright).
+If it has a driven cork (a cork that needs removing with a corkscrew - also see if the cork crumbles) then it is pretty likely it will need decanting.